hvpham-yorku/Group15-petwatch/doc/sprint0/PB.md

 Product Backlog - User stories:
-1. As a user, I am required to login so that I can access my personal data.
+1. As a user, I want to login so that I can access my personal data.
 2. As a customer, I want to be able to add and update my pet(s) information, so that it is easily accessible.
 3. As a customer, I want to post jobs on a notice board, so that I reach a wider range if I have no specific preference for a sitter.
 4. As a customer, I want to view available pet sitters, so that I can choose the best suited for my pet(s) according to my preference.